gabipetrovay/teleport/rfd/0147-repo-mirror.md

 authors: Mike Jensen (mike.jensen@goteleport.com)
 state: draft
 ---

 # RFD 144 - Automatic Repo Mirroring

 ## What

-This RFD describes how we can sync a repo continuously and in an automatic way.
-This can be used to provide private copies of a repo.
+This RFD outlines a method for continuously and automatically syncing a GitHub repository.
+This can be used to create private copies of a repository.

 ## Why

-We currently face a few frictions which could be addressed through a more robust repo sync mechanism:
+We currently face a few frictions which could be addressed through a more robust repository sync mechanism:
-1. Our internal `teleport-private` mirror of `teleport` used for security development must be manually updated
+1. Our internal `teleport-private` mirror of `teleport`, used for security development, currently requires manual updates to sync.
-2. Some tooling (Dependabot) does not allow scanning for non-default branches, necessitating manual efforts to manage our release branches
+2. Certain tools, like Dependabot, don't support scanning non-default branches, necessitating manual efforts to manage our release branches.
-3. Because much of the CI and scanning configuration is committed into the repo, we face noise from duplicate alerts when we use a repo for testing or as an internal mirror / fork
+3. Due to the committing of CI and scanning configurations in the repository, we receive duplicate alerts when using a repository for testing or as an internal mirror/fork.

-Although the above are our immediate needs, the goal of this RFD is to produce a generic pattern for mirroring repo's such that we can also be flexible to future needs when we need to sync any upstream repo to a fork or mirror we maintain.
+While addressing these immediate needs, the aim of this RFD is to establish a generic pattern for repository mirroring.
+This will provide flexibility for future requirements when syncing any upstream repository to a fork or mirror that we maintain.

 ## Details

-As such we need a solution that can provide the following:
+The core requirements of this solution are:
-* Automatic and regular updates to a repo to ensure it's in sync
+* Automatic and regular updates to a repository to ensure is's state matches the upstream.
-* The ability to apply changes in addition to the upstream repo (for example disable Actions that we don't want running on the repo mirror, or enable additional scanning / actions)
+* The ability to make additional changes to the mirror repository, separate from the upstream repository (e.g., disabling actions we don't want to run on the mirror, or enabling additional scanning/actions).

 ### Branch Structure

-* `master` (configurable) - This will be the repos default branch.
-This branch will contain the upstream history in addition to commits needed for the sync process or other custom changes on the repo mirror
+* `master` (configurable) - This will serve as the repository's default branch.
+It will contain both the upstream history and any commits necessary for the synchronization process or other custom changes made to the mirror repository.
 * `sync/upstream-[UPSTREAM_BRANCH_NAME]` - This branch will be an exact copy of the upstream branch.
-If there is a need to create a PR in this repo the history should be based off this rather than `master`
+Should there be a need to create a PR in this repository, the history should be based on this branch, not on `master`.
-* `sync/rebase` - This branch is where our custom changes will be committed.
-It will be rebased on to the upstream changes before being committed into `master`
+* `sync/rebase` - This is the branch where custom changes will be committed.
+It will be rebased onto the upstream changes before being merged into master.

 #### Branch Protections

-The only branch that will be protected is the `sync/rebase` branch.
-Other branches are expected to allow force pushes so they can be forcefully synced based off the upstream state.
+The only protected branch will be `sync/rebase`.
+Other branches will allow force pushes to enable forceful synchronization based on the upstream state.

 ### High Level Implementation

-At a high level there are two primary components to this implementation:
+The implementation has two primary components:
-1. A GitHub action which will be scheduled as well as triggered on changes to the `sync/rebase` branch.
-This action will perform the actual rebase action and commit the results to the respective branches above.
+1. A GitHub Action, scheduled and also triggered by changes to the `sync/rebase` branch.
+This workflow will handle the rebase operation and commit the results to the appropriate branches (described above).
-2. A script that is invoked when the rebase can not be applied cleanly.
-This can allow some custom rebase logic as a means to reduce how often the `sync/rebase` branch needs to be manually updated to avoid rebase conflicts.
-A simple example is that workflow automations not desired in the repo mirror may be removed in the `sync/rebase` branch.
-That means that any changes to those committed workflows would result in a conflict.
-However it can be safely resolved that any modified files removed in the `sync/rebase` branch can be resolved by simply removing.
+2. A script invoked when the rebase cannot be applied cleanly.
+This will enable custom rebase logic, reducing the frequency with which the `sync/rebase` branch needs manual updates to avoid rebase conflicts.
+A simple example is that workflow automations not desired in the mirror repository might be removed in the `sync/rebase` branch.
+Any modifications to these workflows would then cause a conflict that can be resolved by simply removing the files.
+This logic can be changed to meet the specific needs of the repository.

-At a high level the action will do the following steps:
+At a high level the action will execute the following steps:
-1. Setup auth and any necessary repo specific configuration
+1. Set up authentication and any repository-specific configurations.
-2. Checkout the latest upstream contents
+2. Check out the latest upstream contents.
-3. Fetch our custom changes
+3. Fetch our custom changes.
-4. Push the exact copy branches `sync/upstream-[UPSTREAM_BRANCH_NAME]` to our mirror
+4. Push the exact copy branches `sync/upstream-[UPSTREAM_BRANCH_NAME]` to our mirror.
-5. Rebase our `sync/rebase` branch on to the latest upstream changes, using the script for resolutions if necessary and possible
+5. Rebase our `sync/rebase` branch onto the latest upstream changes, using the script for conflict resolutions when necessary and possible.
-6. Force push the rebased changes to the `master` branch on our repo copy (configurable to whatever branch name makes the most sense for the repo)
+6. Force-push the rebased changes to the default branch of our repository mirror

 ### Specific Implementation Details

 #### teleport-private

-The only deviation needed for `teleport-private` is that there will be more than one `sync/upstream` branch we want to maintain.
-We will also be syncing all the release branches.
-This will be useful for when we need to produce backport PRs.

-Despite syncing multiple branches, only the `master` branch will be rebased.
-This is because we only need to rebase in order to adopt the GitHub Actions / Workflow automation changes needed for the syncing.
+The only custom changes required for `teleport-private` is the need to maintain multiple `sync/upstream` branches.
+Specifically, we will sync all release branches.
+This will be useful when producing backport PRs.
+Despite syncing multiple upstream branches, only the `master` branch will undergo rebasing (as generally documented above).
+The rebase is necessary only to incorporate changes related to GitHub Actions and Workflow automations required for syncing.

 #### Teleport Security Scanning

-This tooling will be leveraged to address the gaps in our release branch scanning by doing the following:
+This tooling will leveraged to address gaps in our release branch scanning in the following manner:
-1. Create 3 repos (1 for each supported version): `teleport-sec_scan-1`, `teleport-sec_scan-2`, `teleport-sec_scan-3`, `teleport-sec_scan-4`.  `1` will reference our latest release branch (determined from automation), with each subsequent version inspecting a consecutively older version.
+1. Create four repositories, one for each supported version (and one extra described below): `teleport-sec_scan-1`, `teleport-sec_scan-2`, `teleport-sec_scan-3`, and `teleport-sec_scan-4`.
+The 1 will refer to our latest release branch, determined by automation, with each subsequent repository covering a consecutively older version.
-2. Setup the sync automation as documented above
+2. Set up sync automation as documented above.
-3. Adjust Dependabot configuration to only notify for security updates on these branches
+3. Modify the Dependabot configuration to provide notifications only for security updates on these branches.
-4. Adjust CodeQL Configuration to scan on these branches rather than trying to capture all branch coverage within just `teleport`

-Step 4 is an optional addition, but since Dependabot results will be located here, it seems to co-locate other security reporting to these branches too.
-This will also reduce the "Fixed" and "Reopened" flapping that can occur when changes are seen inconsistently between `master` and the release branches.
+4. Disable any unecessary workflows.
+5. Adjust the CodeQL configuration to focus scanning on these branches.
+This would centralize security reporting and minimize inconsistencies between master and the release branches, thereby reducing the frequency of `Fixed` and `Reopened` status changes.

-It's important that we minimize the amount of manual steps needed to maintain this process.
-Because of that we want to automate the detection of what our current release branch is.
-One challenge is that as soon as the next version is created all repos will be updated.
-For this reason we have a fourth repo, that way ensure that current supported versions are always covered.
+It is important to minimize manual intervention in maintaining this process.
+Therefore, automating the detection of the current release branch is essential.
+One challenge is that all repositories will be updated as soon as the next version is created.
+To ensure constant coverage of supported versions, we maintain a fourth repository.

 ### `teleport-private` Developer Experience

-Very little will need to change with regards to how we develop within `teleport-private`.
-Here are the highlights:
+The development experience within `teleport-private` will largely remain the same, with a few key highlights:
-* The most notable change is that you now need to base your branch from one of the `sync/upstream-[UPSTREAM_BRANCH_NAME]`.
-Typically this will be `sync/upstream-master`, but the release branches will also be synced for the production of backport PRs.
+* The most significant change is the requirement to base your branch on one of the `sync/upstream-[UPSTREAM_BRANCH_NAME]` branches.
+Typically, you will use `sync/upstream-master`, but release branches will also be available for creating backport PRs.
-* There will be no need to request a manual update of the repo.
-Instead you can start developing when you're ready and know you're basing from a recent history
+* Manual updates of the repository will be unnecessary.
+You can start developing whenever you're ready, confident that you're working from an up-to-date branch.